Skip to main content

 The best place to look for information on classes being offered in a given semester is through TCU Class Search.
 You can access TCU class search through your MyTCU account under the “Manage Classes” tab or a quick google search.

 Yes!
-Dr. Layne Craig is the English department faculty member who will advise you for your English and/or Writing minor.
+Dr. Layne Craig is the English department faculty member who will advise you for your English and/or Writing and Rhetoric minor.
 Contact her at a.layne.craig@tcu.edu.

 The best alternative may be to become a Creative Writing minor and/or a Writing and/or English major or double major.
 These majors and minors have a plethora of courses that feature creative writing, and in both the Writing and English major there is a pathway to concentrating on Creative Writing.
 Talk to a member of the creative writing faculty or your advisory about how you can make this happen.